satoruk-icepp/eudaq/producers/ipbusTest/README.md

 ```

 * Run this ipbus example:
-  * Start an ipbus skiroc emulation, fill it with random data (see [myIpbusTest](https://github.com/asteencern/ipbus-test)):
+  * Start an ipbus skiroc emulation, (see [myIpbusTest](https://github.com/asteencern/ipbus-test)).
+It will produce random data.
-`./STARTRUN ipbustest`
+  * Then start the euDAQ with command `./STARTRUN ipbustest` from the root directory
   * Modify the config file in *eudaq/producers/ipbusTest/conf/IpbusTestConfig.conf* to add the location of the **ConnectionFile**
-    * The start the run.
+    * Now you can start the run.
 It will readout the data and store them in file.